microsoft/bond/README.md

 [Haskell Stack](https://docs.haskellstack.org/en/stable/README/#how-to-install)
 (1.5.1+) and Boost (1.61+).

-Additionally, Bond requires RapidJSON and optionally requires gRPC.
-The Bond repository primarily uses Git submodules for these two dependencies.
+Additionally, Bond requires RapidJSON.
+The Bond repository has a Git submodules for RapidJSON.
 It should be cloned with the `--recursive` flag:

 ```bash
 git clone --recursive https://github.com/microsoft/bond.git
 ```

 If you already have RapidJSON and would like to build against it, add argument `-DBOND_FIND_RAPIDJSON=TRUE` to the CMake invocation.
 It will use find_package(RapidJSON).
 If you do not provide a RapidJSON library, Bond will also install RapidJSON.

-If you do not wish to build the gRPC component, add argument `-DBOND_ENABLE_GRPC=FALSE` to the CMake invocation.

 Following are specific instructions for building on various platforms.